15 min read

 Start with 1-suit games to get comfortable with the flow.
 Move to 2-suits when you're ready for a challenge.
 And when you're feeling confident, tackle the full 4-suit version.

 Each game is a puzzle.
 Some are easier than others.
-Some are mathematically impossible (though those are rare).
-The satisfaction comes from solving the puzzles, improving your win rate, and occasionally pulling off a comeback that seemed hopeless.
+The satisfaction comes from solving the board, learning the patterns, and making better decisions on the next deal.

 The cards are waiting.
 Good luck.